windmill-labs/windmilldocs/blog/2023-01-25-issue-tracker/index.md

    `{ labels: string[], data: number[] }`

-7. Configure the `issues` input of the script on the right pane to be `Connect` type and then select the `result` value of the `background` script that is responsible for the querying of the issues.
+7. Configure the `issues` input of the script on the right pane to be `Connect` type and then select the `result` value of the `background` runnable that is responsible for the querying of the issues.
    ![Connected chart input](./15-wm-connect-chart.png)